Bachelor of Science in Computer Science: Big Data Analytics Emphasis

 Loading Form

-Big data refers to the volume of data that can be used and collected by computing systems.
-Heavy volumes of data bring with them their own problems and trends.
-Within the big data degree program, you will be taught how to use and design methods and software applications that mine and analyze data from a variety of sources.
-You will also acquire a strong foundation in data science and data analytics software development.
+Big data refers to a very large volume of diverse data that can be used and collected by computing systems.
+Heavy volumes of data can bring with them their own challenges, such as difficulties in classifying complex datasets.
+Organizations rely on big data analytic experts to classify and organize big data and derive valuable insights from it.2 Within this big data analytics emphasis, you will be taught how to use and design methods and software applications that mine and analyze data from a variety of sources.
+You will also be expected to acquire a strong foundation in data science and data analytics software development.

 • Large-scale data processing